giacomo-ascari/dichotomic-compression/README.md

-# dichotomic-compression
+# Dichotomic Compression
 Image compression algorithm, developed for research and educational purposes

 ## Overview
-The dichotomic compression aims to minimize the size of a raster image by dinamically reducing the resolution:
-- joining regions of pixels with similar color (under a specified threshold) in a "sector"
+The dichotomic compression aims to minimize the size of a raster image by dinamically reducing the resolution.
+It is done by aggregating regions of homogeneous pixels into a single sector.
+The similarity of the region is regulated by the threshold value (in a range between 0-255).
-- creating a list of sectors with the least amount of information necessary

 ## Workflow
 This workflow doesn't have to implemented strictly: depending on the implementation, some steps can be (or must be) integrated with one another.